Guiiilhermee/gym4you/README.md

   - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://guiiilhermee.github.io/gym4you/

+## Credits

+### Content

+- The text for the work out section step by step are from [muscle wiki](https://musclewiki.com/)
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+### Media

+- The gifs used on the work out page are from [fitness programer](https://fitnessprogramer.com/)
+- The text used for the yellow box over main image was taken from [helthline](https://www.healthline.com/nutrition/how-to-start-exercising)